-Considering the increased share of the current covid-19 variant there is a potential risk of restrictions in the course of the upcoming wave.
-In addition to that, changed framework conditions as a result of the war in Ukraine will have impact on the business, e.g. increased energy costs.
+Considering additional covid-19 variants and increased share of those there is a potential risk of further future restrictions in the course of upcoming waves.
+In addition to that, changed framework conditions as a result of the war in Ukraine have impact on the business, e.g. increased energy costs.
 Thus LFG continues to focus on resolute cash-flow management to ensure a high level of liquidity.